 One of the greatest presidents

 James Madison took on roles that secured his place in history as a diplomat and one of the prestigious Founding Fathers of the country.
-He is considered one of the great leaders ever of the United States, and Madison ranks high for his approval as a President.
+He is considered one of the greatest leaders of the United States, and Madison ranks high for his approval as a President.

 The humor of James Madison

 One of the fascinating things about James Madison is he could be serious and then tell a joke.
-This is clear in the multitude of James Madison’s quotes.
+This is clear in the multitude of quotes by James Madison.
 But, unfortunately, it took some time for those around him to understand his sense of humor.

 James Madison’s Health

 His family was known to have various health issues, but his health wasn’t as bad as many of his siblings.